Pahari Painting: the Natural World

 Yes, we offer concessions for full time students and OAPs.

 To receive a concession, please apply via our online form.

 What if I need to cancel or change my booking?

 By booking this course, you agree to our terms and conditions.
 Click to view.

 Dr Susana Marin

 Dr Susana Marín has been a painter and musician since childhood.
 She trained in traditional Indian painting with masters of Himachal Pradesh and Rajasthan and received her Doctoral Degree at the Prince’s School for her research into the living tradition of Pahari painting and its relevance in the 21st century.
-Her work has been exhibited in the United States, Europe and South Asia and she also gives workshops internationally.
-She is committed to support the preservation and continuation of Guler and Kangra painting.
+Her work has been exhibited in the United States, Europe and the Indian Subcontinent.
+She also gives workshops internationally and is committed to support the preservation and continuation of Pahari painting.